Rogers students compete in app design program

 FAYETTEVILLE, Ark.
-(KNWA) — After months of programming, local students competed in an app design program in Rogers.
+(KFTA) — After months of programming, local students competed in an app design program in Rogers.

 The top 10 teams from about 700 middle and high schools presented their concepts for mobile apps in hopes of becoming goIT champions.